nodrogluap/tamor/README.md

 snakemake --use-conda -j 1 --executor cluster-generic --cluster-generic-submit-cmd sbatch
 ```

-Rehardless of the invocation method used above, the default outputs are in a directory called ``results/pcgr/projectID/subjectID_tumorSampleID_germlineSampleID``.
+Regardless of the invocation method used above, the default outputs are in a directory called ``results/pcgr/projectID/subjectID_tumorSampleID_germlineSampleID``.
 The most relevant document may be the self-contained Web page ``subjectID.pcgr.grch38.html``.

 ![Screenshot of a sample Personal Cancer Genome Report, Quarto version](docs/pcgr_screenshot.png)